Tenza/configurations/ArchLinux Installation/4 - Installations.md

 pacman -S vde2 net-tools virtualbox-ext-vnc
 </pre>

 The following VirtualBox modules are now automatically loaded upon boot.
 `vboxdrv` is the only mandatory virtualbox module, which must be loaded before any virtual machines can run.
 `vboxnetadp` is needed to create the host interface in the VirtualBox global preferences.
 `vboxnetflt` is needed to launch a virtual machine using that network interface.
 `vboxpci` is needed to pass through PCI device on your host.

+> The modules are now located in `/usr/lib/modules-load.d/virtualbox-host-modules-arch.conf`.

 > Do not install `virtualbox-guest-modules-arch` and `virtualbox-host-modules-arch` at the same time.
 This will cause some kernel modules to fail at boot.